team-reflect/beginning-of-infinity/notes/Explanation.md

 # Explanation

-Statement about what is there, what it does, and how and why.
+A statement about what is there, what it does, and how and why.

-A prediction about what is going to happen next is an insufficient explanation.
+Predictions about what is going to happen next are insufficient explanations.

 The quest for good explanations is the basic regulating principle not only of science, but of the [[Enlightenment]] generally.